-Head Juror, Chuck Jaffee, likes to plug people into the spirit of independent filmmakers.
-Find links to more than 100 films he has reviewed for The Union newspaper at www.startlets.com.
-Besides selection committee and jurying devotions to the Wild & Scenic, he has done the same for the Nevada City Film Festival.
-At starlets.com, you can also link to his Oscars prediction newsletter, which he’s been doing for more than 30 years.
+Head Juror Chuck Jaffee loves to plug people into the spirit of independent filmmakers.
+Find links to more than 100 films reviewed for The Union newspaper at www.startlets.com.
+He also juries the Nevada City Film Festival and has written an Oscars prediction newsletter for more than 30 years.

-Roger Hicks is a founding member of SYRCL and was the organization’s spokesperson, then board president for 15 of the first 16 years.
-Roger continues to serve on the board and is an integral part of the Festival Committee, returning to the Jury for the 4th year.
-He is Medical Director at Yubadocs Urgent Care, which he founded with his wife, Linda Rachmel.
-He’s passionate about rivers, salmon, healthcare reform, and the Wild & Scenic Film Festival.
+Roger Hicks is a founding member of SYRCL (South Yuba River Citizens League) and was the organization’s spokesperson, then board president for 15 of the first 16 years.
+Roger continues to serve on the board and is an integral part of the Festival Committee.
+He is a physician at Yubadocs Urgent Care, which he founded with his wife, Linda Rachmel.
+He’s passionate about rivers, salmon, and the Wild & Scenic Film Festival.
 His film credits include Sicko.
-(Actually, that’s his only one.)
+(That’s his only one.)

 Steve Michelson is the Executive Producer for Specialty Studios and the Video Project, one of the nations oldest environmental educational distributors celebrating its 26th year in 2010.
 He has functioned as the Executive Producer on many award-winning films involving environmental, public health and social justice issues.
 Steve has served four terms as a Governor with the National Academy for Television Arts and Sciences (NATAS) and is the recipient of the Gilbert Award from the San Francisco Bay Area film community for his contributions to the industry.